mjrj97/Timotheus/README.md

 The purpose of this project is to create software that can manage a small association's calendar, data storage, consent forms etc. in a GDPR compliant fashion (or atleast to its best ability).
 The project is primarily aimed towards small associations e.g. the Danish LM, IM, that handle sensitive data (names, ages, addresses etc.).

 ## Planned features
-- [X] Platform-Independent (Windows, Mac OS X, Linux)
+- [X] Platform-Independent (Windows, macOS, Linux)
 - [X] Calendar/Schedule editor
 - [X] Syncing calendars using the CalDAV protocol
-- [X] Managing GDPR consent forms and member directory
+- [ ] Managing GDPR consent forms and member directory
 - [X] SFTP-based storage
 - [X] Password manager
 - [ ] Encryption of stored data